GSA/digitalgov.gov/content/getting-started.md

 ### How to use this guide

 - We recommend conducting accessibility testing throughout the design and development processes.
-- If you have project-specific questions, ask them in [#g-content](https://gsa-tts.slack.com/messages/g-content/) or [#g-accessibility](https://gsa-tts.slack.com/messages/g-accessibility/).

 <a class="usa-button button-next" href="{{ site.baseurl }}/content-design/plain-language/">Continue <i class="fa fa-chevron-right" aria-hidden="true"></i></a>